scode/hiprust/README.md

 hiprust
 =======

-hipchat client library for rust
+A hipchat client library for rust.

+Completely experimental and probably contains bad rust code.
+Read/use at your own risk.